Austin Drug Crime Lawyer

 Some drugs regulated by the state of Texas do have medical uses and can be prescribed by your doctor, such as Vyvanse, appetite suppressants, and other drugs included in Penalty Groups 1 through 4.
 After fulfillment by your pharmacist, the prescription’s container may have the phrasing “Caution: Federal law prohibits dispensation without prescription” or “Rx only,” to remind you the prescribed individual should be the only one taking them.

 Even though you may be prescribed one of these medications to treat a medical condition, you cannot share them with others for recreational or medicinal use.
-Sharing these drugs is considered delivery of a controlled substance and you can be charged with additional enhancements.
+Sharing these drugs is considered delivery of a controlled substance, and you can be charged with additional enhancements.

-Texas Penalties for Possession of Heroin
+What are the Penalties for Possession of Heroin in Texas?

 If you are caught with possession of heroin in Texas, no matter the amount, it is considered a felony and comes with the following penalties:

-• Less than a gram: considered a “state jail felony” with a jail sentence of 180 days to 2 years.
+- Less than a gram: considered a “state jail felony” with a jail sentence of 180 days to 2 years.
 A fine of up to $10,000 may be included.

-• 1-3.99 grams: considered a “third degree felony” with a jail sentence of 2-10 years.
+- 1-3.99 grams: considered a “third degree felony” with a jail sentence of 2-10 years.
 A fine of up to $10,000 may be included.

-• 4-199 grams: considered a “second degree felony” with a jail sentence of 2-20 years.
+- 4-199 grams: considered a “second degree felony” with a jail sentence of 2-20 years.
 A fine of up to $10,000 may be included.

-• 200-399 grams: considered a “first degree felony” with a jail sentence of 5-99 years.
+- 200-399 grams: considered a “first degree felony” with a jail sentence of 5-99 years.
 A fine of up to $10,000 may be included.

-• 400+ grams: considered an “enhanced first degree felony” with a jail sentence of 10-99 years.
+- 400+ grams: considered an “enhanced first degree felony” with a jail sentence of 10-99 years.
 A fine of up to $100,000 may be included.

 Additional Consequences of a Drug Crime Conviction